Isra3l/ligpargen/README.md

 **Note:** This new version has been written from scratch but it is based on the **Leela Dodda** initial ligpargen python code.

-## **WARNING: This version of ligpargen requires BOSS5.0 to work correctly.
-Some features like CM1A-LBCC are not available with the BOSS version provided by the Jorgensen Lab website.
-I strongly recommend you request a BOSS5.0 executable by sending an email directly to Prof. Jorgensen (william.jorgensen@yale.edu)**

 New LigParGen features:

 - The order and the name of the atoms will remain the same in the output files.